DaymareOn/SSE-Ghidra-Tutorial/README.md

 - "Skipping library which is the wrong architecture:": you can ignore these messages.
 - "failed to create WEVTResource at [address]: Failed to resolve data length for WEVTResource": I have no idea what it means. ***If you know, please let me know.***

+Right-click on the exe -> Open with -> CodeBrowser.
+Select ‘No’ when asked to analyze the program.
+In CodeBrowser, File -> Load PDB File.
+There is a warning below on the "Config..." button, click on it and set your symbols folder.
+I've set mine as "C:\Games\Ghidra\SE 1.5.97 symbols".
+In PDB location, select your pdb file, then click on Load.

+About the messages:
+- There are warnings about ghidra not being able to set things as void, and using undefined instead.
+Ignore them.

 *To Be Confirmed:*
 - *should we import the system dlls like kernel32.dll that ghidra complains about having not found them?*
 - *Should we use other options than the default options when importing a file?*
+- *I wonder about the "Config..." button warning.
+Should we have configured ghidra a certain way first?
+Check in the ghidra doc.*
+- *I wonder about the void/undefined warnings.
+Is it really ok to just ignore them?*
 ***If you know the answers to these questions, please let me know.***

+### Analyze the skyrim executable

+In CodeBrowser, Analysis -> Auto-Analyze
+Use the defaults option, and launch the analysis.
+Wait (around 10 minutes on my computer (10900KF cpu)).
+File -> Save all.

 ## Notes